-The design and assessment of less vulnerable development should begin with 1% AEP fluvial or 0.5% AEP tidal events as standard, with climate change and a suitable freeboard included in the setting of finished floor levels.
+The design and assessment of less vulnerable development should begin with 1% AEP fluvial or 0.5% tidal events as standard, with climate change and a suitable freeboard included in the setting of finished floor levels.

 The presence or absence of flood defences informs the level of flood mitigation recommended for less vulnerable developments in areas at risk of flooding.
 In contrast with highly vulnerable development, there is greater scope for the developer of less vulnerable uses to accept flood risks while still building to a standard of protection which is high enough to manage risks for the development in question.
-However, any deviation from the design standard of 1%/0.5% AEP, plus climate change (see Table 5-1: Climate change allowances by vulnerability and flood source 4-2 for further information), plus freeboard, needs to be fully justified within the FRA.
+However, any deviation from the design standard of 1%/0.5% AEP, plus climate change (see Table 4-2 for further information), plus freeboard, needs to be fully justified within the FRA.

-5.3 Development in Flood Zone C
+4.4 Development in Flood Zone C